Call us now:

 Why does the dissolution of a company in Thailand require strict legal compliance?

 Because of the legal consequences, many foreign-owned companies rely on legal counsel to manage the dissolution process.
-The company must close according to the CCC, notify the Department of Business Development (DBD), settle its accounts, prepare audited financial statements, inform its creditors and complete its tax clearance with the Revenue Department.
-Any error in documentation or delays in filings may prevent the final removal of the company from the official registry.
-This article explains each major phase of the dissolution of a company in Thailand and highlights the obligations that directors and shareholders must fulfil before a company can be legally closed.
+The company must comply with the CCC, notify the Department of Business Development (DBD), settle its accounts, prepare audited financial statements, inform its creditors, and complete tax clearance with the Revenue Department.
+Any error in documentation or any delay in filings may prevent the authorities from removing the company from the official registry.

 Table of Contents